The Ultimate Homeowner’s Guide to Getting A New Roof.

 Here are the indicators that your roof should be re-shingled or replaced to maintain your home’s defense against the elements:

 Shingles are visibly worn: Are there so many of the colored granules gone that your roof looks like it has bald spots?
 While the shingles might still be keeping moisture out, a lack of reflective granules allows excess heat into your home, raising the temperature inside your house and increasing your air conditioning costs.
-Furthermore, once exposed, the underlying asphalt will soon dry out and crack, and then your roof will be susceptible to leaks.
+Furthermore, once exposed, the underlying asphalt will soon dry out and crack—signs that it may be time to consider investing in a new roof.
+A new roof not only restores your home’s protection but also improves energy efficiency and overall comfort.

 Shingles are cracked: The cracked areas aren’t keeping moisture off the deck, and the risk of leaks goes way up.